mrowdy/slemgrim.github.io/_posts/2016-03-17-kickstart-into-server-push.md

 ![http1.x asset waterfall][http1.x-asset-waterfall]

 You clearly see that the browser needs to download the HTML file before the other assets.
-There's also a lot of time spent on connection to the single resources.
+There's also a lot of time spent connecting to the single resources.

 With HTTP/2 and its [multiplexed connections](https://http2.github.io/faq/#why-is-http2-multiplexed) the browser doesn't have to make multiple connections.
 It keeps the first connection open and downloads all assets from this